KorAP/korapxmltool/Readme.md

 ./gradlew build
 ```

-After building, the executable will be available at `./build/bin/korapxmltool`.
+After building, a fat jar file will be available at `./app/build/libs/korapxmltool.jar`.
+In addition,
+the executable `korapxmltool`, as well as the symbolic link shortcuts `korapxml2conllu` and `korapxml2krill`, will
+ be available at `./build/bin/`.

 ## Command Line Options (v3.0)